The Figure of Jesus Christ in Contemporary Christianity – Part 1

 Away from its long Christian tradition to embrace a neo-pagan ideology.
 The Nazi ideology has now been left behind, but Bonheoffer’s question remains, for to a large extent virtually all the countries of Europe have become secularized and Christianity has for long been a declining influence.

 Perhaps there was a time in Europe when most Christians believed that they knew the answer to the question ‘who Christ really is’.
 They believed that the New Testament contains a veridical account of his words and deeds.
-They believed that he had performed miracles, had died for the salvation of
+They believed that he had performed miracles, had died for the salvation of people.

 The world had risen from the dead and would someday return to the earth in power.
 They believed the teachings of the early councils of the Church that Jesus Christ is ‘of the same being’ as God the Father, and that he has two complete natures, one human and one divine.
-But the whole structure of

 Christian theology was shaken to its foundations about the eighteenth century by the intellectual revolution which we call the Enlightenment.
 That revolution affected every area of human knowledge and belief, and not least the Church’s belief in Jesus Christ.
 Questions were being raised about the reliability of our information concerning events of the distant past, about the possibility of miracles or, more generally, of divine interventions in the world, about the authority of venerable documents which had up till then been considered beyond criticism, or indeed about any authority which is unsupported by rational validation.
 Obviously major difficulties were being raised for the Christian faith as it had been traditionally presented.